Better Plans Start with Solving Tumor Motion

 Optionally registers PET/CT to aid in tumor identification and contouring of TVs

 Automatically calculates tumor motion statistics flagging distances beyond a configured threshold for improved decision-making

 Increase the accuracy of ITVs through comprehensive image visualization and a novel contouring technique

-Create gated ITVs and MIP images based on tumor motion statistics and proximity to OARs with a single mouse click
+Create phase-specific ITVs and MIP images based on tumor motion statistics and proximity to OARs with a single mouse click

 A Paradigm Shift in 4D Motion Management